CHaskell2/public-notes/book_list.md

 ### Self Management

+* The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded
+* Thinking, Fast and Slow
+* Stumbling on Happiness
 * A Mind for Numbers
 * The Power of Vulnerability: Teachings of Authenticity, Connection, and Courage
 * Deep Work: Rules for Focused Success in a Distracted World